-- Understand and learn about common orthopedic, neuromuscular, cardiopulmonary, cardiovascular and special population dysfunctions occur in extensive detail.
+- Understand and learn about common orthopaedic, neuromuscular, cardiopulmonary, cardiovascular and special population dysfunctions occur in extensive detail.

-- Understand common pathology/movement dysfunctions that involve the orthopedic, neuromuscular systems and special populations.
+- Understand common pathology/movement dysfunctions that involve the orthopaedic, neuromuscular systems and special populations.

-- Be able to identify at least one exercise that is contraindicated with all orthopedic injuries or movement dysfunctions.
+- Be able to identify at least one exercise that is contraindicated with all orthopaedic injuries or movement dysfunctions.

 Section 1: How common movement dysfunctions develop